noetits/ophelia/README.md

 ## Installation of Python dependencies with virtual environment

-Make a directory to house virtual environments if you don't already have one, and move to it:
+create a conda environment and activate it:

 ```
 conda create -n py_ophelia_dctts python=3